 You Need To Wash Your Pillows

 The pillows you sleep with can get nasty after some time.
-You’ll want to put two pillows into the washing machine on the hot cycle with one cup of bleach and regular detergent.
-Run them through the washing machine with an extra rinse cycle.
+You can put up to two pillows into the washing machine at once.
+Run the hot cycle using regular detergent and one cup of bleach.
+Don’t forget to use an extra rinse cycle for an extra clean!

 Once they’re done in the wash, place them in the dryer with tennis balls.
 The balls will help your pillows not lose their shape and don’t forget to throw in the dryer sheets too!